55Honey/Acore_RecruitAFriend/README.md

 If the directory was not changed, add the .lua script to your `../lua_scripts/` directory.
 Adjust the top part of the .lua file with the config flags.

+## Optional acore_cms support
+The [acore_cms-RAF-module](https://github.com/azerothcore/acore-cms) support this Lua.
+It allows to add and monitor RAF links and rewards from the website.

 ## Admin usage:
 Adjust the top part of the .lua file with the config flags.
 The most important decisions are:
 - max duration of the raf link(default 30 days)